 Whether you have German ancestors, love German beer or cars, or if your puppy is of a German dog breed, you can’t go wrong with any of these:

 Not only are German names tons of fun to say, but giving her a German name will make your pup feel super special.

 Wouldn’t you want her to be a Hildegard in a park full of Mollys?

 Hollywood Dog Names: Female Leads

 Did you feel it the first time you laid eyes on her?
-Did you simply know in that moment that you were in the presence of greatness?
+Did you simply know at that moment that you were in the presence of greatness?
 Does her very being exude star quality?
-Well then it seems pretty clear that you are dealing with a leading lady!
+Well, then it seems pretty clear that you are dealing with a leading lady!